Vitalikspb/TikTokClone/TikTok/readme.md

 # TikTok App in Swift

-Clone TikTok
+Clone some TikTok func, and UI

 ## Features
-- Feed
+- Feed ( only post what we created localy)
-- Explore
+- Explore ( advanced layout, implementation of each cell is not nessesary)
-- Posting posts
+- Posting posts ( save post in firebase)
 - Notifications
 - Profile

+## We use
+Firebase
+Camera
+UserDefault
+tableView & collectionView